 First Aid Kit Essentials

 The course also taught me that a first aid kit is very valuable in an emergency and I received a guideline for which items should be included in the kit.
-We always take fresh water everywhere, so I have put together the things that we might find most useful (although this isn’t a comprehensive guide to what should be included):
+Here is an overview of what I’ve put together (although I haven’t included things like saline solution for example, because we always have fresh water with us):

 - A first aid booklet